rezarahimian/docs/multiple_withdrawal.rst

 Description
 ***********
 `ERC20 standard <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md>`_ defines required APIs [#]_ for approving and transferring tokens from an approver.
-By these APIs, tokens can be spent by another third party (e.g., approved spender, online exchanges, third-party payments, or quantitative fund managemer) on behalf of the owner.
+By these APIs, tokens can be spent by another third party (e.g., approved spender, online exchanges, third-party payments, or quantitative fund management) on behalf of the owner.

 .. figure:: images/multiple_withdrawal_01.png
     :scale: 90%